About

 Mr. Pierre Verreault, Executive Director

-He has nearly 20 years of experience in managing national, member-based organizations.
+He has more than 25 years of experience in managing national, member-based organizations.
 Prior to joining the CCAC, Mr. Verreault worked for a non-profit association of food producers, developing policies and strategies to support the industry and its workforce, and spearheading the development of a professional standards and certification system.
 He was also responsible for reorganizing the national office and developing a new funding strategy.
 Mr. Verreault has worked as a management consultant for small and medium firms, and has served on the board of directors of multiple national and international organizations.